Postman: The Complete Guide - REST API Testing

 So let’s look at what you are going to learn:

-Start with simple requests and advance towards more complex scenarios
+Start with simple requests and advance toward more complex scenarios

 Start writing API tests